 School-based Apprenticeships and Traineeships (SATs) allow high school students to work for an employer, train towards a recognised qualification, and complete their secondary school studies.
 They are available across a wide range of fields, from automotive to business; hospitality to watchmaking.
 SATs provide students with:

-The chance to also work towards an Overall Position (OP) score
+- The chance to also work towards an ATAR score

 SAT notifications are sent to the Pathways Centre daily.
 Employers looking for potential employees will: